gvwilson/thirdbit/teaching/rules.md

 2.  <span class="changed" markdown="1">You are not your learners.</span>

+3. <span class="changed" markdown="1">Most people would rather fail than change.</span>

-3. Never teach alone.
+4. Never teach alone.

-4. No lesson survives first contact with learners.
+5. No lesson survives first contact with learners.

-5. Nobody will be more excited about the lesson than you are.
+6. Nobody will be more excited about the lesson than you are.

-6. Every lesson is too short from the teacher's point of view and too long from the learner's.
+7. Every lesson is too short from the teacher's point of view and too long from the learner's.

-7. Never hesitate to sacrifice truth for clarity.
+8. Never hesitate to sacrifice truth for clarity.

-8. Every mistake is a lesson.
+9. Every mistake is a lesson.

-9. "I learned this a long time ago" is not the same as "this is easy".
+10. "I learned this a long time ago" is not the same as "this is easy".

-10. Ninety percent of magic consists of knowing one extra thing.
+11. Ninety percent of magic consists of knowing one extra thing.

-11. You can't help everyone, but you can always help someone.
+12. You can't help everyone, but you can always help someone.